sbellos00/caldera-agency/faq.md

 A: “No. Consultants only.
 That’s why our sites work.”

 Q: “Isn’t this just another template site?”
 A: "No. Every step is research-based and guides us towards designing the perfect website for you from scratch.
-All design and copy is consultant-specific and tailored to your positioning, built for consulting credibility—never generic."
+All design and copy is consultant-specific and tailored to your positioning, built for consulting credibility - never generic."

 Q: “Why not just do it myself?”
 A: “We do all the heavy lifting so you don’t waste weeks of your time.
 One new client covers your investment.”